CampGareth/bose-frames-teardown/README.md

 - How to route cables?
 - Could I fit a microphone too?

 The arms are roughly 4-5mm deep and 12mm tall, this will limit the connectors I can use.
+A 2.5mm jack would technically fit but the socket wouldn't.
+Thankfully there are some tiny coax connectors out there with amazing specs, I see MMCX recommended for its higher insertion cycle rating but minimum height of 6mm when mated so some 3D modelling required.